danimesq/gitamigucho/README.md

 ---

 - `npm i` - install dependencies
-- `npm run pokemon` - grab the pokémons
+- `npm run tamigucho` - grab the pokémons
-- `npm run repokemon` - grab the Github repos
+- `npm run gitamigucho` - grab the Github repos
   - Copy `example.env` to `.env`, configure it with Client ID and Client Secret from GitHub
   - Takes about 30 minutes to prevent API rate limit issues
 - `npm run gemoji` - replace emoji names like `:smile:` to `😄`